December 31st

 Commentary:

-A lamp is a symbol of not only light but knowledge also.
-Just as a lamp eradicates darkness, the light of knowledge eradicates ignorance.
-It is the ignorance of the ego which differentiates - one's own from others', his from her's, mine from yours.
 Where there is differentiation, there is either an inferiority or superiority complex.
-That leads to jealousy, which in turn transforms into enmity.
-The light of knowledge cuts out this cycle in the very bud.
+This leads to jealousy, which in turn transforms into enmity.
+The light of knowledge cuts this cycle out in the very bud.
 For those who are aware that there is the same light of the Supreme in everyone, there is no room for enmity!

 May the light of that lamp flourish in each home and heart.
-May it bestow good fortune, health, wealth and austerity to all.
-May the spiritual growth and wealth of all increase abundantly now and always.
+May it bestow good fortune, health, wealth, and austerity to all.
+May the spiritual growth and wealth of all increase abundantly now and always!

 pada vigrahaH: